IEC Protection Classes For LED Luminaires (2024)

 For Class II LEDs that are fixed mounted, an aperture of 3 mm and a creepage distance equal 5 mm.

-Class II lights are designed such that no wires or electric parts can be directly touched.
+Class II lights are designed so no wires or electric parts can be directly touched.

 The following features in a lamp will make the luminaire a class II type: